AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/functions/visibility.md

 title: Visibility
 ---

 In Aztec there are multiple different types of visibility that can be applied to functions.
 Namely we have `data visibility` and `function visibility`.
+This page explains these types of visibility.

+For a practical guide of using multiple types of data and function visibility,follow the [token tutorial](../../../tutorials/writing_token_contract.md).

 ### Data Visibility